spartanbio/schedio/README.md

 Place the required fonts in a directory relative to the web root.

+### SCSS Resources

-SCSS features can be used by importing `'schedio-design/src/assets/styles.scss'`
+SCSS can be used with `sass` and `sass-loader` by importing `'schedio-design/src/assets/styles.scss'`

+To use SCSS resources, import the following in this order:

+1. Required: `'schedio-design/src/assets/styles/tokens.scss'`
+1. `'schedio-design/src/assets/styles/base.scss'`
+1. `'schedio-design/src/assets/styles/global.scss'`

 ## Dev setup